Computational discovery of cathode materials for rechargeable aqueous zinc-ion batteries: Introduction

-However, present studies overlook many important aspects during their proposal of novel cathode materials for \ac{RAZIB}.
-For example, the electrochemical stability of the materials in aqueous environment is not considered during the screening process, putting into question the stability of the proposed materials for prolonged operation in aqueous media.
-Many candidate materials also reported battery operation voltages considerably greater than the \ac{OER} reversible potential, which ultimately would cause the degradation of the aqueous electrolyte employed in \acp{RAZIB}.
-Also, theoretical-only materials (\textit{i.e.}, without previous synthesis) were proposed for experimental testing in \ac{RAZIB} cells, which casts doubts into the real world application of the reported theoretical framework.
+Present studies have provided great scientific insight on the influence of atomic-level cathode properties to the macroscopic \ac{RAZIB} performance, while also leveraging the utilization of machine-learning frameworks to accelerate the discovery of novel cathodes for \acp{RAZIB}.
+However, there are still open opportunities to improve theoretical cathode screening for the realization of materials with suitable attributes for experimental \ac{RAZIB} testing.
+For example, the electrochemical stability of the materials in aqueous environment is widely overlooked during the screening process, putting into question the stability of the proposed materials for prolonged operation in aqueous media.
+Many candidate cathode materials also reported reversible potentials for \ce{Zn^{2+}} intercalation considerably greater than the \ac{OER} reversible potential, which ultimately would cause the degradation of the aqueous electrolyte employed in \acp{RAZIB}.
+Also, theoretical-only materials (\textit{i.e.}, materials without established synthetic route) were proposed for experimental testing in \ac{RAZIB} cells, which casts doubts into the real world application of the reported theoretical framework.
 Therefore, taking into account the limited amount of theoretical explorations of \ac{RAZIB} cathode materials reported in the literature and the persistent overlook into critical factors for appropriate cathode performance in present studies, it is possible to identify the currently underdeveloped potential of computational discovery of novel \ac{RAZIB} cathode materials.